-OUTPUT nvec N×1 character vector, containing the variable names defined in the data set.
+- OUTPUT nvec N×1 character vector, containing the variable names defined in the data set.

-REMARKS setvars is designed to be used interactively.
+- REMARKS setvars is designed to be used interactively.

-EXAMPLE nvec = setvars("freq");
+- EXAMPLE nvec = setvars("freq");

-Reads the variable names from a data set header and creates global matrices vars.src makevars setvwrmode
+- SOURCE vars.src

+- SEE ALSO makevars

+setvwrmode

 PURPOSE Sets the graphics viewer mode.

+LIBRARY pgraph

-FORMAT oldmode = setvwrmode(mode);
+FORMAT oldmode = setvwrmode( oldmode = setvwrmode(mode);

 INPUT mode string, new mode or null string.

 one Use only one viewer.

 many Use a new viewer for each graph.

 OUTPUT oldmode string, previous mode.

 REMARKS If mode is a null string, the current mode will be returned with no changes made.

-If "one" is set, the viewer executable will be vwr.exe.
+If " one " is set, the viewer of executable will be vwr.exe.

-EXAMPLE oldmode = setvwrmode("one");
+EXAMPLE oldmode = setvwrmode("one"); call setvwrmode(oldmode);

-call setvwrmode(oldmode);
+SOURCE pgraph.src